-- That the exclusion is permanent. - Of their right for it to be reviewed by an independent review panel. - Of the date by which an application for review must be made. - Of the name and address of whom the review application should be submitted to. - That a request to hold the meeting via remote access can be made and how to do this. - That any application should set out the grounds on which it is being made and that, where appropriate, this should include reference to how a pupil's SEND is considered relevant to the exclusion. - That, regardless of whether a pupil has been identified as having SEND, the parents have a right to require the governing board to ensure a SEND expert attends the review. - Of the role of the SEND expert that will attend the review, and that the parents will not be charged for this. - That they are required to make it clear if they wish for a SEND expert to attend the review. - That they may appoint someone at their own expense to make representations to the panel.
+That the exclusion is permanent.

+Of their right for it to be reviewed by an independent review panel.

+Of the date by which an application for review must be made.

+Of the name and address of whom the review application should be submitted.

+That a request to hold the meeting via remote access and how to do this can be made.

+Any application should set out the grounds on which it is being made and that, where appropriate, this should reference how a pupil's SEND is considered relevant to the exclusion.
+Regardless of whether a pupil has been identified as having SEND, the parents have a right to require the governing board to ensure a SEND expert attends the review.

+Of the role of the SEND expert that will attend the review, and that the parents will not be charged for this.

+They are required to make it clear if they wish for a SEND expert to attend the review.

+They may appoint someone at their own expense to represent the panel.

-The governing board will also notify parents that, if they believe a suspension or exclusion has been issued as a result of discrimination, then they are required to make a claim under the Equality Act 2010 to the First-tier Tribunal (SEND), and that this should be within six months of when the discrimination allegedly took place.
+The governing board will also notify parents that if they believe a suspension or exclusion has been issued as a result of discrimination, then they are required to claim under the Equality Act 2010 to the First-tier Tribunal (SEND), and that this should be within six months of when the discrimination allegedly took place.

-After any conclusion, the governing board will notify the parents, and all other parties involved, of the decision that was made and the reasoning for this, in sufficient detail.
+After any conclusion, the governing board will notify the parents and all other parties involved of the decision and the reasoning for this in sufficient detail.

-14. Removing excluded pupils from the school register
+Removing excluded pupils from the school register

-The headteacher will remove pupils from the school register if:
+The Headteacher will remove pupils from the school register if:

-15 school days have passed since the parents were notified of the governing board's decision not to reinstate the pupil and no application for an independent panel review has been received. • The parents have stated in writing that they will not be applying for an independent panel review following an exclusion.
+- 15 school days have passed since the parents were notified of the governing board's decision not to reinstate the pupil and no application for an independent panel review has been received. - The parents have written that they will not apply for an independent panel review following an exclusion.

-If an application for an independent panel review has been made within 15 school days, the headteacher will wait until the review has been determined, or abandoned, and until the governing board has completed any reconsideration that the panel recommended or directed it to carry out, before removing the pupil from the school register.
+Suppose an application for an independent panel review has been made within 15 school days.
+In that case, the Headteacher will wait until the review has been determined or abandoned and until the governing board has completed any reconsideration that the panel recommended or directed it to carry out before removing the pupil from the school register.

-If a pupil's name is to be removed from the register, the headteacher will make a return to the LA, which will include:
+If a pupil's name is to be removed from the register, the Headteacher will make a return to the LA, which will include:

-- All the particulars which were entered in the register. - The address of any parent with whom the pupil normally resides. - The grounds upon which the pupil's name is to be removed from the register.
+- All the particulars that were entered in the register. - The address of any parent with whom the pupil normally resides. - The grounds upon which the pupil's name will be removed from the register.

-Any return to the LA will be made as soon as the grounds for removal are met and no later than the date in which the pupil's name was removed.
+Any return to the LA will be made as soon as the grounds for removal are met and no later than the date the pupil's name was removed.